betalantz/phase-1-woof-woof-js-practice/README.md

   - The button's text should change from Good to Bad or Bad to Good
   - The corresponding pup object in the database should be updated to reflect the new isGoodDog value
-    - Please note, you can update a dog by making a PATCH request to `/pups/:id`

 ### BONUS!
 STEP 5: FILTER GOOD DOGS
 When a user clicks on the Filter Good Dogs button, two things should happen: